JihanDhaoui6/diacare-backend-auth-system/README.md

 * Doctor
 * Nutritionist

-Each role has its own access logic and permissions.
+Each role has its own access logic and permissions..

 ---